Rishard Matthews

-Rishard Andre Matthews (born October 12, 1989) is an American former professional football wide receiver.
-He played college football for the Nevada Wolf Pack and was selected by the Miami Dolphins of the National Football League (NFL) in the seventh round of the 2012 NFL draft.
-He also played for the Tennessee Titans and New York Jets.
+Rishard Andre Matthews (born October 12, 1989) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Nevada Wolf Pack and was selected by the Miami Dolphins in the seventh round of the 2012 NFL draft.
+Matthews was also a member of the Tennessee Titans, New York Jets, and New Orleans Saints.

 Early life

-Matthews was born on October 12, 1989, in Santa Ana, California.
+Matthews was born on October 12, 1989 in San Diego, California.
 He attended Saddleback High School and lettered for the basketball team, averaging 9.8 points, 6.8 rebounds, 2.6 assists, 0.3 blocks and 2.3 steals.
-In addition, he played for the football team.
+Matthews also played for the football team.

 College career

 Matthews initially signed a letter of intent committing to the University of Oregon.
-Matthews attended Bakersfield College before transferring to the University of Nevada, Reno.
-In his two years at Nevada, the first catching passes from Colin Kaepernick, he had 147 receptions for 2,243 yards and 13 touchdowns.
-While at Nevada, Matthews was named second-team all-WAC as a wide receiver.
+He attended Bakersfield College before transferring to the University of Nevada, Reno.
+In his two years at Nevada, the first catching passes from Colin Kaepernick, Matthews had 147 receptions for 2,243 yards and 13 touchdowns.
+While at Nevada, he was named second-team all-WAC as a wide receiver.